Make a Donation

 Proceeds from the Karen Cline Wedemeyer Memorial Fund will be used to grant education scholarships to families in need and to support local charities in Charlotte County.
 Through these grants, Karen’s family hopes to support her vision to create a stronger community.

 Jenny A. Young Memorial Scholarship Fund

-Donate Now This fund seeks to award scholarships to students pursuing a career in Education at a 4-year accredited college.
+This fund seeks to award scholarships to students pursuing a career in Education at a 4-year accredited college.
 Students who show a need for college funding must also show a resume reflecting personal integrity and honor.